 Regardless of what you are saving for, a Tax-Free Savings Account (TFSA) is a great way to save for any financial goal – a long-term goal such as retirement or a short-term goal such as a car or a vacation.

-See the difference a TFSA can make in five, ten, 15 and 20 years.
+See the difference a TFSA can make.

 TFSA contribution room limit by year from 2009 to 2020*

 The following chart shows the contribution limits for each year that the TFSA has been available.

 Choosing between a TFSA and an RRSP

 If you are looking to save in the most tax-efficient way, TFSAs and RRSPs can both be an effective option to achieve your savings goals.
 However, each plan has its own distinctive features.
 RRSPs can be an excellent complement to your TFSA.

 |What is the primary purpose?||Short-term general savings or long-term retirement savings||Retirement savings|

 |Are contributions tax-deductible?||No||Yes|

 |Are contributions made with after-tax dollars?||Yes||No, contributions are made with pre-tax dollars|